TikTok - the social media marketing megatrend 2022 & the replacement of Instagram?

 TikTok is an excellent way to generate attention and leads.
 To what extent this type of marketing also promotes conversions remains to be seen.

-- Website traffic: To drive new visitors to your website, "website traffic" is the right choice
+- Website traffic: To bring new visitors to your website, "website traffic" is the right choice.

-- Reach: If your sole concern is reach, TikTok will show your ad to as many people as possible at the lowest possible price.
+- Reach: If your only concern is reach, TikTok will show your ad to as many people as possible at the lowest possible price.

 - Video views: The goal of this campaign is to generate as many views as possible for 2-6 seconds.